kgryte/pranav-qs-blog/README.md

 Thereby, understanding legacy Fortran code is crucial to accurately translating it to JavaScript, ensuring that the logic is correctly implemented to avoid discrepancies.

 TODO(Pranav): this is the end of the section which needs updating.
-This comment can be removed once updated.
+This comment can be removed once the above content is updated.

 ### Test Coverage